 Our Home Away From Home in Paris is a Charming Apartment in Montmartre

-On the lower slopes of Montmartre that creep up the hillside from boulevards de Clichy and de Rochechouart are buzzy bars, nightspots, and vintage furniture and bric-a-brac shops, while the tiny parallel doglegged streets of Rue des Abbesses, Rue des Toire Frères and Rue d’Orsel are lined with bistros, bakeries, and boutiques.
+On the lower slopes of Montmartre that creep up the hillside from Boulevard de Clichy – home to the Moulin Rouge, one of Paris’ most popular attractions – and Boulevard de Rochechouart are buzzy bars, nightspots, and vintage furniture and bric-a-brac shops, while the tiny parallel doglegged streets of Rue des Abbesses, Rue des Toire Frères and Rue d’Orsel are lined with bistros, bakeries, and boutiques.

-Higher still, on the top of the hill of Montmartre is the stupendous cathedral of Sacre Coeur, and the crowded tourist-heavy lanes centred on and around Rue Rustique, while on the slopes on the other side of the hill are lovely tree-lined streets of elegant old apartment buildings in a local neighbourhood that sees few tourists.
+Higher still, on the top of the hill of Montmartre is the stupendous cathedral of Sacre Coeur, and the crowded tourist-heavy lanes centred on and around Rue Rustique.
+On the slopes on the other side of the hill are lovely, quiet, tree-lined streets of elegant old apartment buildings in a local neighbourhood that sees few tourists.

-Our home away from home in Paris for two weeks is smack bang in the centre of the action in Montmartre on the lower slopes, on vibrant Rue des Abbesses.
+Our home away from home in Paris for two weeks is smack bang in the centre of the local action in Montmartre, on vibrant Rue des Abbesses.

-On the top floor of a sixth floor building, with a courtyard at its centre, our petite attic apartment has Rear Window-like views into the neighbouring apartments and across the grey rooftops.
-From the toilette we can just see the tops of the spires of Sacre Coeur.
+With a courtyard at the building’s centre, our petite attic apartment has Rear Window-like views into the neighbouring apartments and across the grey rooftops, while from the toilette we can just see the tops of the spires of Sacre Coeur!

 A light-filled one-bedroom apartment, with a compact kitchen-cum-living-dining room, a decent-sized bedroom, a bathroom much too big for the size of the apartment (someone once loved a long soak!), and a separate toilette, our quarters are petite without being cramped, and far more spacious in size than a Paris hotel room of the same price.